Designer Hotels The Next Big Thing

 Source: Property Highlights Blog / 27 March 2009

 The Singaporean entrepreneur made his mark in the hotel industry when he acquired the master franchise of Day's Inn hotels in China (including Greater China) in 2003.
-With 58 hotels already in the chain, the Day's Inn brand is already the fastest growing three and four star hotel chain in China.
+With 58 hotels already in the chain, the Day's Inn brand was already the fastest growing three and four star hotel chain in China.

 'Our idea of a designer hotel is a cross between a boutique and a luxury hotel,' says Mr Fang.
 'Unlike a typical boutique hotel with about 50 rooms, we're aiming for at least 100 rooms with designer fittings created by international designers.